About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 What Kind of Molds to Use

-Speaking of popovers, these babà are made in individual popover molds (affiliate link) or a popover pan.
+Speaking of popovers, these babà are made in individual popover molds or a popover pan.
 I used the individual molds for this particular recipe but I actually love all of the Williams-Sonoma “Goldtouch” bakeware and highly recommend that line.